6 February 2020

 - quantity of fish by species on board the vessel

-Food approved fishing vessels that land frozen processed fish directly into the EU will require:
+Local Authority approved freezer, reefer or factory vessels that land frozen or processed fish directly into the EU will also require:

-- the fish to be landed into a Border Inspection Post (BIP) approved for the landed fishery product Food approved vessels include freezer, reefer and factory vessels (‘processing’ includes activities such as wrapping, mincing, freezing and filleting)
+- the fish to be landed into a Border Control Post (BCP) approved for the landed fishery product

 North East Atlantic Fisheries Commission (NEAFC) Port State Control forms

-You will have to register your fishing vessel with NEAFC.
-Once your vessel is registered, you will need to submit a NEAFC Port State Control form (PSC1 or PSC2) before landing.
+You’ll have to register your fishing vessel with NEAFC.
+Once your vessel is registered, you’ll need to submit a NEAFC Port State Control form (PSC1 or PSC2) before landing.